plainas/tq/README.md

 Since input comes from stdin and output is sent to stout.
 It can easily be be used inside traditional UNIX pipelines to extract content from webpages and html files.

-tq provides extra formating options such as json-encoding or newlines squashing, so it can pley nicely with everyones favourite command line tooling.
+tq provides extra formating options such as json-encoding or newlines squashing, so it can play nicely with everyones favourite command line tooling.

 ## Instalation